Sunday, April 06, 2014

 Supercharge your skin with Super-foods

-A diet rich in antioxidants like carotenoids vitamins A and E, algae and essential fatty acids are extremely beneficial for Springtime skin as it will kick-start sluggish skin conditions and reveal a brighter, rejuvenated complexion.
+A diet rich in antioxidants like carotenoids vitamins A and E, algae and essential fatty acids is extremely beneficial for Springtime skin as it will kick-start sluggish skin conditions and reveal a brighter, rejuvenated complexion.

 It is important to increase protection against UV radiation during this time of the year.
-Spring`s sun radiation is more intense than it may seem and the skin is even more sensitive to its effects.
+Spring`s solar radiation is more intense than it may seem and the skin is even more sensitive to its effects.
 Choose a product rich in biological filters like Zinc Oxide and Titanium Dioxide, sesame, Shea butter and raspberry oils, etc. These filters act as free radicals scavengers and they also help to restore our skin`s natural oils.
 Remember to apply 15-30 minutes before sun exposure and re-apply it every 1-2 hours.

-Moisturizing is the key to keeping the skin in good shape throughout Spring and Summer time and repair Winter damage.
+Moisturizing is the key to keeping the skin in good shape throughout Spring and Summertime and repair Winter damage.
 Moisturize twice per day with nourishing, gentle, non-clogging formulations.
 Layer your moisturizer, this means that you will apply it immediately after toning while the skin is still damp.
 Apply 2 or more layers if needed.